vadien/full-stack-todo-list/README.md

 ## Struggles

 - First project using JUnit/REST Assured testing, ran into difficulties isolating and sanitising tests.
 Had a big struggle with DataIntegrityViolationException because I was running teardown actions in setup!
 Also learned a lot about Optionals when trying to find the equivalent return of `isEmpty()` for testing.
 Takeaway: make sure you know the CAUSE of the problem before you start trying to solve it, not just where the error is coming from.
+- Backend sorting of database todos is proving to be a challenge.
+I believe the `Comparator` interface in the standard library may be the issue as it is common between both of my attempted solutions.
+Requires further investigation.

 ---